wagnerde/STITCH/README.md

 INPUTS:
  G               A STITCH graph object
- XY              Matrix of XY coordinates for each node in G DataSet         A STITCH dataset object (only required if plotting gene
+ XY              Matrix of XY coordinates for each node in G DataSet         A STITCH dataset object
-                 expression values).
- gene_names_all  Gene names: a cell array of strings (only required if
-                 plotting gene expression values).
+                 (only required if plotting gene expression values) gene_names_all  Gene names: a cell array of strings (only required if plotting gene expression values)

 OPTIONAL INPUTS:
  'nodes'